c3lang/c3docs-old/docs/primer.md

 #### Compound literals

+Compound literals use C++ style brace initialization, not cast style like in C.
-Compound literals look different, but assigning to a struct will infer the type even if it's not the initializer.
+For convenience, assigning to a struct will infer the type even if it's not an initializer.

     // C
     Foo f = { 1, 2 };